Latest news from Albury

 Clarity on both lakes now excellent.

-BFD still the top pattern.
-Buzzer and even GRHE beginning to take a few fish now, quite close to the surface.
 Classic fly hatches such as the mayfly should be earlier than normal this year, expect some around at the end of April.
+For the meantime, plenty of damsel nymph in the water, and lots of buzzer.

 All river sections now open again, and we are looking forward to some excellent sport on a freshly scoured riverbed.

 Flyfish14 was held here on Fri 11th April, with 28 casting lessons undertaken, and a catch rate of 80%.
-Some lessons slots available here on Sat 17th May.
+Next teaching day on Sat 17th May now fully subscribed.
+Let me know details of any groups that need instruction, and we can provide another teaching day.

 Fishing here is the very best that the Estate has to offer, with guests able to fish with you at any time.
 One or two vacancies still on offer, so please enquire by emailing Tony.